|

 Burgundy Bridal Party

-Pairing them with black suits and simple red bouquets keeps the look cohesive without competing with the bride visually or attention.
+Pairing these dresses with black suits and simple red bouquets keeps everything cohesive without anyone looking like they’re competing with the bride for attention.

 @novaeventsinc